jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when the user begins to type their address in the address field, the autocomplete populates.
+4. Verify that when the user enters a non-numerical input in the phone number field and clicks on the update profile button, the form does not submit and the invalid input error message appears on the phone number field.

     - Outcome: Pass